etynso/etynso.github.io/content/posts/unsolved-1/index.md

 In the previous CTF challenges (LoveLinhaLot and Republic of Geese), the trick worked because the challenge structure let you exploit discrete logs.
 But here, computing discrete log mod \\(N\\\) is impossible.

-The key observation and the reason we can still use the trick anyway, is that **we don’t need exact equality in the group**.
+The key observation and the reason we can still use the trick anyway, is that the elements that we're multiplying are all small compared to the modulo and we only need the top 64 bits to match! this allows us to target a product which is less than N, so the modulo wrap never happens
-The RSA verification only checks the **first 8 bytes** of the decoded value.
-So instead of solving:

 \\[
 \prod h_i^{c_i} = H_{\text{target}} \pmod{N}